yourjelly/odoo/addons/wowl/doc/services/router.md

 This is mostly useful for the action manager, which needs to act when something in the url changed.

-- it listens to every (external) hash changes, and trigger a `ROUTE_CHANGE` event on the main bus,
+When created, the router listens to every (external) hash changes, and trigger a `ROUTE_CHANGE` event on the main bus,